6 things I wish I knew before starting in mail order comics

 1-Figure out postage rates

 This is my number one tip.
-As I've sent comic in the post for years, I was a little complacent about postage rates.
+As I've sent comics in the post for years, I was a little complacent about postage rates.
 I was caught by surprise when it came to shipping the finished book as it was slightly larger than my previous books and postage rates had gone up significantly, especially to overseas.
 I eventually ended up picking up a postage chart and practically slept with it under my pillow for two weeks studying its secrets.
 My advice to you, Pick up a chart or find one online and study that things like it's some sort of ancient text that contains the secret to the universe.
 Pay close attention to maximum sizes and weights.
 In canada when you go over 50 grams then you are no longer limited to 5mm thickness and other maximum letter sizes.
 Check out this handy postage guide on Etsy.

 2-Figure out the exact size of your comic (and how it relates to postage costs from tip 1)